 apply a specific style you have previously saved for the "Background Section" element.

 Save the style as a Global Style

-You should do this only after you customize the "Background Section" element, as described below, using the "Main Options" from the let sidebar.
-When you are satisfied with the way the "Background Section" element looks like, you can save its style for later use.
+You should do this only after you customize the "Background Section" element, as described below, using the "Main Options" from the left sidebar.
+When you are satisfied with the way the "Background Section" element looks, you can save its style for later use.

-All you have to do here is to give a name for this style (write it in the "Background Section Style Name" field) and then click on the "Apply" button.
+All you have to do here is to give it a name and then click on the "Apply" button.

 After this is done, the style of the "Background Section" element will be saved as "global", thus you will be able to apply it on any other background section from the same page, or other pages of your website, that you edit with Thrive Architect.

 You will notice that the "Template Button" section has been replaced with the below one, with several new options: